Project References #

 Project references have a few trade-offs you should be aware of.

-Because dependent projects make use of .d.ts
+Because dependent projects make use of .d.ts files that are built from

 their dependencies, you’ll either have to check in certain build outputs